Stranger6667/hypothesis-graphql/README.rst

 Usage
 -----

-There are two strategies for different use cases.
+There are a few strategies for different use cases.

 1. Schema generation - ``hypothesis_graphql.strategies.schema()``
 2. Query - ``hypothesis_graphql.strategies.query(schema)``.
+3. Mutation - ``hypothesis_graphql.strategies.mutations(schema)``.

 Lets take this schema as an example: